eddex/hslu-simple-mep-results/README.md

 ![screenshot](screenshot.png)

-The browser add-on puts the following features to the page 'Meine Anmeldungen' on 'MyCampus':
+The browser add-on extends the page with the following features:
 - A simple table with all your modules, credits and grades
 - An overview of how many modules of each type have been done / are still needed.
 - An overview of your grades including grade distribution and average.
-- A burndown chart to visualize your credit progress.
+- A chart to visualize your credit progress.

 ## Installation